BryanVu07/UTFR-Mechanical-Braking-System-Manufacturing/README.md

 ## Manufacturing Process

+- The Brake and Throttle Pedal Shaft, Tray, and Rail were designed with a focus on Design for Manufacturing (DFM).
+CNC and waterjet methods were used to ensure high precision and accuracy, as these components include critical mounting points.
+The CAD files were sent to our sponsor for manufacturing to ensure these components meet the required standards.

-- **Precision Machining:** Components for the Mechanical Braking Systems were manufactured and assembled using a Lathe and Mill, ensuring high precision with tolerances of ±0.001''.
+- The rest of the components for the Mechanical Braking Systems were manufactured and assembled using a Lathe and Mill, ensuring good precision with tolerances of ±0.001''.
 This level of accuracy was critical in meeting the stringent requirements for competition.

 ## Key Features